Soviet Top League: European representation

 The first time the Soviet League was represented in Europe in the 1965–66 European Cup Winners' Cup by Dynamo Kyiv.
-In its first year the club reached the quarterfinals, eliminating on its way Coleraine and Rosenborg and winning all four matches with those clubs.
+In its first year, the club reached the quarterfinals, eliminating on its way Coleraine and Rosenborg and winning all four matches against those clubs.
 The Ukrainians also knocked out reigning champions Celtic in the first round in the 1967–68 European Cup.
-In the 1968–69 season the Soviet clubs withdrew from continental competitions after the invasion of Czechoslovakia.
-From 1974 (except for the 1982–83 season) to 1984 the league was among the best 10 national competitions in the UEFA rankings (based on continental competitions performance) reaching the 4th place in 1976 and 1977.
-From 1985 the Soviet Top League was among the best four in Europe, until the collapse of the Soviet Union in 1991.
+In the 1968–69 season, the Soviet clubs withdrew from continental competitions after the Soviet invasion of Czechoslovakia.
+In 1972 came the first success of the Soviet club football when Dynamo Moscow reached the finals, but were defeated by Glasgow Rangers at Camp Nou in Barcelona.

+From 1974 (except for the 1982–83 season) to 1984, the league was among the best 10 national competitions in the UEFA rankings (based on continental competitions performance), reaching the 4th place in 1976 and 1977.
+From 1985, the Soviet Top League was among the best four in Europe, until the collapse of the Soviet Union in 1991.

-In 1987 and 1988 the Soviet Top League was the second best league in Europe, however by the end of the Soviet Union the results of its representatives worsened as top players could now leave and play for foreign leagues in the West.
+In 1987 and 1988, the Soviet Top League was the second-best in Europe; however, close to the collapse of the Soviet Union, the results of its football clubs that it represented worsened as top players could now leave and play for foreign leagues in the West.
 The very last coefficient position that the Soviet League placed was No. 9 in 1992.
-The 1992/93 season all the results of the Soviet League were transferred to the Russian Premier League.
-Throughout its history the representatives of the league on four occasions made to the finals of the three primary European competitions being victorious in three.
-Once a Soviet club was able to win the UEFA Super Cup.
+In the 1992/93 season, all the results of the Soviet League were transferred to the Russian Premier League.
+Throughout its history, the representatives of the league on four occasions made it to the finals of the three primary European competitions and were victorious in three.
+Once, a Soviet club was able to win the UEFA Super Cup.

 Football championship among city teams (1923–1935)

-Before establishment of professional competitions among clubs, in the Soviet Union existed another competition that was conducted among collective teams of various cities or republics.
+Before the establishment of professional competitions among clubs, in the Soviet Union existed another competition that was conducted among collective teams of various cities or republics.
+In 1923 and 1924, competitions were part of the All-Union Festival of Physical Culture.
+In 1928 and 1931, competitions were part of the All-Union qualification for the "Workers' Spartakiad" that was organized by the Red Sport International.
+In 1935, competitions were organized in two tiers.